eBay/Muse/README.md

 If a plugin is a string, it will load the plugin instance by `require(moduleName)`, for example: `require('perf-plugin/log')`.

-If the loaded plugin instance is a function, it will call the function to return the plugin object by opptions.
+If the loaded plugin instance is a function, it will call the function to return the plugin object by options.

 When a plugin is registered, it will call `pluginInstance.initialize(options)`.